On the convergence of Sobolev gradient flow for the Gross-Pitaevskii eigenvalue problem: Introduction

 where $\Omega$ is a bounded Lipschitz domain on $\bR^d$ ($d = 1,2,3$), $V:\Omega\rightarrow\bR$ is a non-negative potential energy, and $\beta\geq 0$.
 The Gross-Pitaevskii eigenvalue problem has been widely used in the quantum physics community to represent the Bose-Einstein condensation \cites{bose1924plancks,einstein1925quantentheorie,dalfovo1999theory,pitaevskii2003bose}.
 The wavefunction associated with a stationary state of the system can be described by an eigenfunction $u$ to \eqref{eigen_problem}, with the eigenvalue $\lambda$ being the chemical potential.

 Many numerical methods have been proposed to compute the ground state of the problem \eqref{eigen_problem}, i.e., the $L^2$-normalized eigenfunction corresponding to the smallest eigenvalue.
-Among them, one of the most popular classes of methods is the discrete normalized gradient flow \cites{bao2004computing} which applies the backward Euler time-discretization for the continuous $L^2$-gradient flow of the constrained energy.
+Among them, one of the most popular classes of methods is the discrete normalized gradient flow \cite{bao2004computing} which applies the backward Euler time-discretization for the continuous $L^2$-gradient flow of the constrained energy.
 Several alternative gradient flows have been designed based on the idea of tuning the geometry of the gradient flows, including the projected Sobolev gradient flow \cites{danaila2010new, kazemi2010minimizing, danaila2017computation, zhang2019exponential, henning2020sobolev, heid2021gradient} and the J-method \cites{jarlebring2014inverse, altmann2021j}.
 Apart from the gradient-flow-based methods, self-consistent field iteration \cites{cances2000scf,cances2000convergence,upadhyaya2018density} is another class of methods that solves the nonlinear eigenvalue problem by iteratively solving a series of linearized eigenvalue problems.
+There have been other works investigating numerical methods for the Gross-Pitaevskii equation, such as the analysis of finite-dimensional approximation \cite{zhou2003analysis}, error estimate \cite{cances2010numerical}, two-grid method \cite{chien2006two}, and multigrid method \cites{xie2016multigrid, zhang2019efficient}, just to name a few.
 Finally, let us also mention some analytical studies of the Gross-Pitaevskii equation/eigenvalue problem, e.g., the formal analytical solutions \cite{trallero2008formal}, the stability \cite{jackson2005stability}, and the posteriori analysis \cite{dusson2017posteriori}.

 In this work, we focus on the projected Sobolev gradient flow approach to computing the ground state of \eqref{eigen_problem}.
 More specifically, the ground state of \eqref{eigen_problem} is characterized by the minimizer of the following variational problem: